ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 > Return this task to GitHub

-On this task, we make a small network discovery exercise by capturing packets by ourselves with Wireshark, and also do some network mapping and service scanning with [`nmap.`](https://nmap.org/)
+On this task, we make a small network analysis exercise by capturing packets by ourselves with Wireshark, and also do some network mapping and service scanning with [`nmap.`](https://nmap.org/)

 The target environment is Docker's [Example Voting App](https://github.com/dockersamples/example-voting-app/tree/main).
 You should clone this repository, *and navigate to this folder in terminal*.